sachinchoolur/lightGallery/packages/react/README.md

 - Events keep their documented `onXxx` names and payloads; `updateSlides` is gone (changing `slides` is the update).
 The `videojs` option was dropped — bring custom players through `render.slide`.
-- The full behavior comparison lives in the repo's `plans-react/parity-matrix.md`.

 ## License